odino/nikki/README.md

 Among the things I wanna add in the next weeks:

-* load .nikki.yml from a project's root
+* open browser on start
 * search for files, recursively, from the current dir
 * multiple editor tabs
-* open browser on start
 * some refactoring (as it's a WE project)
 * [tests](http://liamkaufman.com/blog/2012/01/28/testing-socketio-with-mocha-should-and-socketio-client/)